WieFel/number_paginator/README.md

 `NumberPaginator` allows for customization of how a user can navigate between pages.
 It provides three different modes and an additional possibility of complete customization o the content using a `builder`.

 #### Numbers (default)
 The paginator shows numbers for switching to any page number that is visible.
+If the pages don't fit on the screen, some of them are replaced with three dots.

 ```dart
 NumberPaginator(